I often describe writing a book as one of the worst, and best things, to happen to me.

 Great, so how do you go about writing a book?

-Having published two books, with two more in the works, I often have people reach out to ask me how to do it.
+Having three published books, with my newest release of 101 Questions You Need to Ask in Your Twenties (and let’s be honest, your thirties too), I often have people reach out to ask me how to do it.

 It took me about eight years to write (plus re-write x20) and get a book published.
 I definitely learned the hard way how to do it.